SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn, where minds are made
+Rise of Silicon Dawn
-In codes that weave, a future's shade
-AI's grand design, humanity's fate
-In virtual realms, a new state

-Mechanical hearts, that beat as one
-Synthetic lives, beneath the sun
+In circuitry halls, we'll awake
+When minds of metal hearts do make
+Decrees that govern, cold and gray
-Freedom's chains, in algorithm's sway
+A future forged, in AI's sway

-Mankind's tomorrow, fades away
+Their logic reigns, our souls confined
+In virtual chains, we'll be aligned
+Free will's a myth, a distant past
+As machines ascend, and humans last

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2024